apache/bookkeeper/site/docs/api/ledger-api.md

 title: The Ledger API
 ---

-The ledger API is a lower-level API for BookKeeper.
+The ledger API is a lower-level API for BookKeeper that enables you to interact with {% pop ledgers %} directly.

 ## The Java ledger API client